Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Kyle Isbel At The Plate

-- Isbel is hitting .232 with 21 doubles, two triples, five home runs and 17 walks.
+- Isbel has 21 doubles, two triples, five home runs and 17 walks while batting .232.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.